2727 SW Snyder Blvd, Ankeny, IA 50023

 The design team faced numerous challenges, including matching the high-quality amenities in the park on a limited project budget.
 This meant the team also needed to source materials that were logistically close to the park to reduce delivery expenses and help keep the overall environmental impact to a minimum.
 The primary challenge, however, required finding materials that would withstand the river’s elements and Wisconsin’s frigid winters.

-Our team’s solution called for snapped, 6″ Eden riser stones that provided a “zero-entry” area for the easy and safe launch of canoes and kayaks.
-Also, high-quality Eden outcropping stones were arranged to create a natural “amphitheater” area where users could comfortably sit and view the river.
+Our team’s solution utilizes snapped, 6″ Eden riser stones that provide a “zero-entry” area for the easy and safe launch of canoes and kayaks.
+Also, high-quality Eden outcropping stones were arranged to create a natural “amphitheater” area where users can comfortably sit and view the river.
 By sourcing local products, our team created a locally relevant, structurally timeless amenity and reduced the cost of transit to get the materials onsite.

 Following a graded path near the end of N. Morris Blvd. in Hubbard Park, the project area required approximately 35 cubic yards of earthwork grading, the installation of roughly 70 tons of outcrop stones and boulders, and the placement of approximately 16 pieces of snapped stone.
-With the canoe and kayak launch substantially completed, park users and recreational river enthusiasts now have a more convenient way to access the river that’s safe, aesthetically pleasing, and constructed with durability that will last for generations.
+Park users and recreational river enthusiasts now have a convenient way to access the river that’s safe, aesthetically pleasing, and constructed with durability that will last for generations.

 Client